-Russell Wilson may not want out of Seattle, but he wants more input in team moves and is frustrated with getting sacked so often
+Russell Wilson wants to stay with the Seahawks, but he is frustrated with getting sacked so often

 But in two interviews Tuesday conducted to talk about winning the Walter Payton Man of the Year award this weekend, Wilson made clear he wants to see some changes in the Seahawks’ offense and that he wants to have more say in any moves the team makes.

-The interviews came in the wake of an NFL Network over the weekend that a few teams have called the Seahawks to see if Wilson is available, and a day after a report from Jason La Canfora of CBSSports.com that he is “hearing Russell Wilson’s camp has grown increasingly frustrated by the Seahawks inability to protect the 8 time Pro Bowler.
+The interviews came in the wake of an NFL Network report over the weekend that a few teams have called the Seahawks to see if Wilson is available and a day after a report from Jason La Canfora of CBSSports.com that he is “hearing Russell Wilson’s camp has grown increasingly frustrated by the Seahawks inability to protect the 8 time Pro Bowler.
 He has been sacked 394 times in 9 seasons.
 This situation warrants serious monitoring.’’

 “I’m frustrated I’m getting hit too much,’’ Wilson said in response to a question of whether he is frustrated with the Seahawks.
 “I’m frustrated at that part of it, you know.’’